 Undoubtedly, the Ethernet connection is comparatively faster than a WiFi connection, and, it does provide security and reliability.
-That’s why most PC Gamers prefers wired connection.
+That’s why most PC Gamers prefer a wired connection.
 Though, an Ethernet connection sometimes shows an unidentified network error message with a yellow exclamation mark over the ethernet icon.
-That is quite frustrating because it stops users from accessing the Internet in Windows 10.
+That is quite frustrating because it stops users from accessing the Internet in Windows 10/11.
 Well, no worries, there are solutions to fix this issue.

 Hardware Issue – Yes, if your ethernet cable or port is faulty or damaged.
 Then, the computer won’t able to identify the network.